tomwagner/nginx-proxy/README.md

 Finally, start your containers with `VIRTUAL_HOST` environment variables.

     $ docker run -e VIRTUAL_HOST=foo.bar.com  ...

+### Health checker container

+[docker-doctor](https://github.com/goodservers/docker-doctor) is container health checker that waits until the new container is fully prepared and then removes the old one.
+Basically it checks the docker event sent from staring container.
+If have set HEALTH_CHECKER environment property then waits until the container's health is ok and afterwards old container is stopped and removed.

 ### SSL Support using letsencrypt

 [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) is a lightweight companion container for the nginx-proxy.
 It allow the creation/renewal of Let's Encrypt certificates automatically.